f5devcentral/f5-big-iq-lab/docs/class2/intro.rst

 .. note:: On this page there is no actions to be done here regarding the lab itself

-.. warning:: When using the UDF or Ravello Lab, make sure:
+.. warning:: When using the UDF, make sure:

    1. STOP your deployment at the end of your demo.
    2. Do not forget to tear down your AWS & Azure SSG if any.